About Cubism Viewer (for OW)

 Use Old Motion Playback Method

-Prior to version 4.1, Cubism Viewer (for OW) reproduced any motion file with the same curves as the animation in the Cubism Editor.
+In Cubism Viewer (for OW) versions before 4.1, any motion file was reproduced using the same curves as in the Cubism Editor animations.

 With the “Use Old Motion Playback Method” checked, the motion is played back with the Bezier curve motion with the Bezier handle fixed at 1/3 or 2/3.